Skip to content

 CBD Topicals

-Many people use CBD topicals to alleviate sore muscles and joint problems.
-Just tuck a tub away in your gym bag or work bag and have an easy-to-use CBD topical on hand whenever aches or soreness may strike.
+Many people use CBD topicals as part of their post-workout or wellness routines.
+Just tuck a tub away in your gym bag or work bag and have an easy-to-use CBD topical on hand whenever you want it.

-CBD edibles and capsules take quite a bit longer to work when compared to oils.
-Because they need to go through the digestive process before they take effect, edible CBD products can take as long as 2 hours to kick in, with relieving effects sometimes reaching their peak around 3–4 hours after ingestion.
+CBD softgels tend to take longer to take effect compared to oils.
+Because they go through the digestive process before taking effect, edible CBD products can take as long as 2 hours to kick in, with effects sometimes reaching their peak several hours after ingestion.

-It’s estimated that 20% of Americans struggle with chronic discomfort.
-CBD may be able to help alleviate your symptoms.
-If you’re looking for a selection of high-quality and trustworthy CBD products for pain, we're here to help!
+According to the CDC, 20% of Americans report experiencing ongoing discomfort.
+If you’re looking for a selection of high-quality and trustworthy CBD products, we're here to help!

 Previous Post Next Post